CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 You can use Azure AI Document Intelligence by creating either a *Document Intelligence* resource or an *Azure AI services* resource.
 In this exercise, you will create *Document Intelligence* resource, if you don’t already have one.

-1. In another browser tab, open [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio), signing in with your following credentials:
+1. In another browser tab, open [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio), signing in with the following credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>